Lady Acha: Sekigahara Campaign

 After the death of Toyotomi Hideyoshi, the power of the Toyotomi clan declined and Japan would go to war again.
 Ieyasu had been chosen by Hideyoshi as member of the Council of Five Elders to act as regent for his son (Toyotomi Hideyori) with Yodo-dono (Oichi's daughter and Oda Nobunaga niece).
 Due to accusations that Ieyasu wanted to usurp Hideyori's throne, Ieyasu came into conflict with Ishida Mitsunari and others loyal to the Toyotomi clan.
 In 1600, the Battle of Sekigahara officially began, commanded by Ishida Mitsunari in the western army against the eastern army of Tokugawa Ieyasu.
 Ieyasu defeated Mitsunari and gained great power and influence.
 Most of Mitsunari's allies had their land confiscated, further weakening Toyotomi's power.

-In 1603, Senhime, daughter of Tokugawa Hideta, married Toyotomi Hideyori and lived with him in Osaka Castle along with his mother, Yodo-dono, who was sister to Oeyo, mother of Senhime.
+In 1603, Senhime, daughter of Tokugawa Hidetada, married Toyotomi Hideyori and lived with him in Osaka Castle along with his mother, Yodo-dono, who was sister to Oeyo, mother of Senhime.
 This marriage was only of a political nature to fortify the alliance between the two most powerful samurai clans at the time.
 The political alliance formed by Senhime was not enough to stabilize the relations between the two clans.
 Toyotomi clan members often clashed with those who were loyal to the Tokugawa clan.